West Virginia University Graduation Weekend Activities

 Walk down High Street: Morgantown’s High Street offers a variety of shops, restaurants, and theatres.
 Take a sidewalk stroll to explore all of the Morgantown history located on this street, and maybe stop for a milkshake or a burger!

-Tour Mountaineer Field at Milan Puskar Stadium: Seating 60,000 fans, this stadium is the home of WVU Mountaineer Football.
+Visit Mountaineer Field at Milan Puskar Stadium!
+This stadium seats 60,000 fans and is the home of WVU Mountaineer Football.
 Memories of singing Country Roads will fill your heart as you walk past the front gates.
 Teach your family some game-day chants as you visit this Morgantown landmark!

 - (image via @artmuseumofwvu)

 Take in the culture of the Art Museum of WVU: Showcasing numerous exhibits, sculptures, ceramics, and paintings, this free museum is a wonderful way to explore the arts during graduation weekend.
-The pieces within and outside of the museum will provide a fun experience for the art-loving family.
+The pieces throughout the museum will provide a fun experience for the art-loving family.
 Museum employees lead guided tours of the exhibits on Sundays from 2 to 3 p.m.

 Get lunch at Mario’s Fishbowl: Voted one of WV’s 101 Unique Places to Dine, this historic Morgantown restaurant is best known for their chicken wings, sandwiches, and cold fishbowl beers.
 Looking for a place to bring the family for lunch or dinner?
 Mario’s offers both a downtown and Evansdale location for your family to enjoy!